-About Institute for Student Success
+About the Institute for Student Success

 The Institute for Student Success (ISS), through mentoring, training, teaching, leadership, and community building, is the focus point for success in the undergraduate experience.
 ISS provides one-on-one holistic support, strengthens student readiness, increases access to higher education and research opportunities, and promotes the recruitment, transition, retention, and graduation of University of Connecticut students.

-Assistant Vice Provost
+Associate Vice Provost

 Institute for Student Success